-Students with disabilities who have accommodation needs are encouraged to meet with the Disability Resource Centre (DRC) office located in B132 (telephone 425.564.2498 or TTY 425.564.4110), to establish their eligibility for accommodation.
-The DRC office will provide each eligible student with an accommodation letter.
-Students who require accommodation in class should review the DRC accommodation letter with each instructor during the first week of the quarter or as soon as possible.
+Students with disabilities who have accommodation needs are required to meet with the Disability Support Services (DSS) office, room B233-G (telephone 425.564.2498 or TTY 425.564.4110), to establish their eligibility for accommodation.
+The DSS office will provide each eligible student with an accommodation letter.
+Students who require accommodation in class must review the DSS accommodation letter with each instructor during the first week of the quarter.

-Students with mobility challenges who may need assistance in case of an emergency situation or evacuation should register with Disability Resource Centre, and review those needs with the instructor as well.
+Students with mobility challenges who may need assistance in case of an emergency situation or evacuation should register with Disability Support Services, or review those needs with the instructor as well.